RaistlinTAO/RKlogger/README.md

 ### .env Support

-In the .env file of the project, the following parameters can be configured to customize KLogger, or no settings can be made at all.
-By default, KLogger will operate in the UTC time zone, format timestamps using en-US, and print all DEBUG messages.
+In the .env file of the project, the following parameters can be configured to customize RKLogger, or no settings can be made at all.
+By default, RKLogger will operate in the UTC time zone, format timestamps using en-US, and print all DEBUG messages.
 ```dotenv
 # CONSOLE OPTION
 PRINT_DEBUG=true